zihan0822/para-dflow/README.md

 # Parallel Dataflow Project for CS 6120

+Note to reader:
+Yes, the code quality is not the greatest, and we even use inconsistent module systems!

+...

+What, did you think there would be a follow-up to that sentence in accordance with its well-established, cliche phrasal context?

 ## Crates

 - [`bril`](./bril/): Flattened representation of Bril programs + shim to convert "official" Rust representation into our flattened representation